thecsw/crona/README.md

 # C-rona Language

 Welcome!
-C-rona is a fantastic a general-purpose, procedural, imperative, and statically-typed programming language written in C++
+C-rona is a fantastic general-purpose, procedural, imperative, and statically-typed programming language written in C++